 One of the most important aims of the Society is the maintenance of as complete a record as possible of traction engines, wagons and rollers etc., which have worked in Great Britain and Ireland.
 The records are kept in two different forms and the Records Officer is responsible for updating them as new information is acquired.
 The owners’ lists are kept alphabetically by counties and the registers of most engine builders have been copied.
 The records have been in existence for some 50 years and with information from members, observations, scrutiny of periodicals, and from the registers of vehicle licensing authorities, have become more comprehensive.
-Subject to certain conditions, lists are available for borrowing by individual members, and the Records Officer is always ready to deal with specific enquiries.
+Information from the lists can be made available to individual members, and the Records Officer is always ready to deal with specific enquiries.

 The Section Officer will be pleased to advise on any point in connection with research, operation, repair or restoration.

 This section can provide detailed information on the works colours and specifications for painting, lining out etc., also detailed information regarding transfers.
 It covers principle makers, and is constantly being augmented.

 This section covers the photographic record of the preservation era.
 The Society is aware that the history of the Road Steam Vehicle does not end with its commercial demise.
 Much of interest has occurred since the dawn of preservation in the early 1950’s and this section in concerned with the changing scene.
 Much of the material is in colour and specific interests are dealt with by the Section Officer.
 This is probably the fastest growth area with new material being gathered continuously through the generosity of members who donate their prints to the collection.

 The collection of several thousand-colour slides is of engines in preservation.
 Where possible, we can provide digital versions on request to the Section Officer.
 The Society also owns a large collection of monochrome slides which are copies of old photographs.